WYCodeBook/WYCodeBook.github.io/_posts/2018-08-23-functions.markdown

 var sum = add(5, 7); // call the "add" function and store the returned value in the "sum" variable var average = divideByTwo(sum); // call the "divideByTwo" function and store the returned value in the "average" variable
 {% endhighlight %}

+## Scopes

+#### Global Scopes

+identifiers can be accessed everywhere within your program

+#### Function Scopes

+identifiers can be accessed everywhere inside the function it was defined in

+💥 The JavaScript language is constantly improving.
+One of these updates introduces a new type of scope, called Block scope.
+Check out our [ES6 course](https://www.udacity.com/course/es6-javascript-improved--ud356) to learn more!

+#### Scope Recap

+  - If an identifier is declared in global scope, it's available everywhere.

+  - If an identifier is declared in function scope, it's available in the function it was declared in (even in functions declared inside the function).

+  - When trying to access an identifier, the JavaScript Engine will first look in the current function.
+If it doesn't find anything, it will continue to the next outer function to see if it can find the identifier there.
+It will keep doing this until it reaches the global scope.

+  - Global identifiers are a bad idea.
+They can lead to bad variable names, conflicting variable names, and messy code.

+## Global Variables

+So you might be wondering:

+"Why wouldn't I always use global variables?
+Then, I would never need to use function arguments since ALL my functions would have access to EVERYTHING!"

+Well...
+Global variables might seem like a convenient idea at first, especially when you're writing small scripts and programs, but there are many reasons why you shouldn't use them unless you have to.
+For instance, global variables can conflict with other global variables of the same name.
+Once your programs get larger and larger, it'll get harder and harder to keep track and prevent this from happening.

+There are also other reasons you'll learn more about in more advanced courses.
+But for now, just work on minimizing the use of global variables as much as possible.

+## Hoisting

+Sometimes your JavaScript code will produce errors that may seem counterintuitive at first.
+Hoisting is another one of those topics that might be the cause of some of these tricky errors you're debugging.

+Before any function being executed, all function declarations are "hoisted" to the top of their current scope.

+  - JavaScript hoists function declarations and variable declarations to the top of the current scope.

+  - Variable assignments are not hoisted.

+  - Declare functions and variables at the top of your scripts, so the syntax and behavior are consistent with each other.

+## Function Expressions

+Storing function within a variables

+#### Function Declaration

+{% highlight js %}
+function catSays (max) {
+  //your code here
+};

+catSays();
+{% endhighlight %}

+#### Function Expression

+{% highlight js %}
+var catSays =
+  function (max) {
+    //your code here
+  };

+catSays();
+{% endhighlight %}

+Once you know how to declare a function, a whole new set of possibilities will open up to you.

+For instance, remember how you can store anything you want in a variable?
+Well, in JavaScript, you can also store functions in variables.
+When a function is stored inside a variable it's called a function expression.

+{% highlight js %}
+var catSays = function(max) {
+  var catMessage = "";
+  for (var i = 0; i < max; i++) {
+    catMessage += "meow ";
+  }
+  return catMessage;
+};
+{% endhighlight %}

+Notice how the `function` keyword no longer has a name.

+{% highlight js %}
+var catSays = function(max) {
+  // code here
+};
+{% endhighlight %}

+It's an `anonymous function`, a function with no name, and you've stored it in a variable called `catSays`.

+And, if you try accessing the value of the variable `catSays`, you'll even see the function returned back to you.

+`catSays;`

+Return:

+{% highlight js %}
+function(max) {
+  var catMessage = ""
+  for (var i = 0; i < max; i++) {
+    catMessage += "meow ";
+  }
+  return catMessage;
+}
+{% endhighlight %}

+#### Function expressions and hoisting

+Deciding when to use a function expression and when to use a function declaration can depend on a few things, and you will see some ways to use them in the next section.
+But, one thing you'll want to be careful of, is hoisting.

+All function declarations are hoisted and loaded before the script is actually run.
+Function expressions are not hoisted, since they involve variable assignment, and only variable declarations are hoisted.
+The function expression will not be loaded until the interpreter reaches it in the script.

+## Patterns with Function Expressions